Found November 06, 2011 on

 This is going to be a short recap, as I only really saw what was going on for the second and third period (more on that in the bullets).
 But the Rangers are now 7-3-3, 4-1-1 at home, and doing this without Marc Staal.
 Remember why we preach patience?
 It’s because the season is filled with highs, lows, peaks, and valleys.
 Just ride it out, and you’ll do so without having a heart attack.

-First off: Shame on Madison Square Garden, the New York Rangers, and ticket sales representatives for not informing those in the 400s that some rows are now obstructed view seats.
+- First off: Shame on Madison Square Garden, the New York Rangers, and ticket sales representatives for not informing those in the 400s that some rows are now obstructed view seats.
 My season (10 game pack) seats are in section 415, row F, and I cannot see both nets at any given time, either sitting or standing.
 I cannot see the jumbotron, any scoreboard, or pretty much anything else in the arena.
 If I were informed of this prior to purchasing my tickets, I would not have purchased them.
-I understand that there is a three year renovation going on, and there will be limited sight lines, but transparency...
+I understand that there is a three year renovation going on, and there will be limited sight lines, but transparency is the best way to go.

 BEST OF MAXIM